Member of the Auto Value network, the story of Fredericton Auto Parts starts in 1904.

 In 1975, the land for the Vaughan business was expropriated for the Westmorland Street Bridge, and Capital Garage was closed.
 Auto Machinery moved to the Fredericton Industrial Park.

 In 2002, Doug’s son David, a graduate of Stratton Mountain School in Vermont and two-time Junior World Snowboard Champion decided to retire from the Canadian National Team and join his father and grandfather.
-David is now the Vice-President and has been honored by winning region and National Awards in the Automotive Industry.
+David then became the Vice-President and has been honored by winning regional and National Awards in the Automotive Industry.

-Auto Machinery is the largest automotive store in the Maritimes with over 55 employees at the headquarters in Fredericton.
+Auto Machinery was in 2014 the largest automotive store in the Maritimes with over 55 employees at the headquarters in Fredericton.
 In 2007 an addition of 15,000 square feet was added which includes one if the most modern material handling systems in the country.